Adderall Overdose

 - Using activated charcoal or gastric lavage to help the person's system eliminate the drug8

-- Benzodiazepines can be used to address cardiovascular and CNS toxicity, seizures, agitation, anxiety, and psychotic symptoms.
+- Benzodiazepines can address cardiovascular and CNS toxicity, seizures, agitation, anxiety, and psychotic symptoms.

 - Administering nitrates to reduce chest pain associated with Adderall overdose